fumi/IES2019_DV/README.md

-# DS2019_Week07
+# IES2019_Week14

-This repository is for Acquiring Practical Skills of Data Science 2019.
+This repository is for Introduction to Information Environment Science.